eslawski/fishbone-diagram-creator/README.md

 A full-stack application for creating and managing fishbone diagrams (aka.
 Ishikawa diagrams, aka. cause-and-effect diagrams) with a React frontend and Express.js backend.

+GenAI was used to help build this application, primarily the backend server.

 [Video demo](screenshots/demo-video.mp4)

+Screenshot:
 ![Demo Screenshot](screenshots/demo.png)

 Note:
 - The rendering of the fishbone diagram is handled by https://github.com/hophiphip/react-fishbone which in turn uses [React Flow](https://reactflow.dev/).
-- GenAI was used to help build the application, primarily the backend server.
+-

 ## Features